cetceeve/Simple-End-to-End-GitOps-with-Werf/Simple-End-to-End-GitOps-with-Werf/envvalues/text.md

 # Multiple branches

 This feature is especially useful in combination with multiple branches.
-You could have one production deployment running reflecting the `master` branch and one deployment running reflecting a `dev` branch.
+You could have one production deployment reflecting the `master` branch and one deployment reflecting a `dev` branch.

-Start by deploying your current application state to the production environment.
+Let's start by deploying your current application state to the production environment.

 `werf converge --repo localhost:5000/demo-app --env production`{{exec}}